-Assistant settings
+AI Assistant settings and advanced customizations

-Whether it always responds in a specific language or if it should attempt to match a user’s language settings.
+• Whether it always responds in a specific language or if it should attempt to match a user’s language settings.

-Advanced Customizations
+Advanced customization

-Advanced Customizations allow you to personalize your AI assistant's behavior, grant it access to specific knowledge, and influence the selection of relevant source content.
+Advanced customizations allow you to personalize your AI assistant's behavior, grant it access to specific knowledge, and influence the selection of relevant source content.

 While they can significantly enhance your assistant's performance and alignment with your requirements, we recommend implementing changes incrementally to observe their impact on responses, and encourage you to contact us for guidance on optimizing these capabilities.

-Custom instructions: Directs the assistant to modify its behavior.
+• Custom instructions: Directs the assistant to modify its behavior.
 Think of these as commands or requests.

-Persistent knowledge: Essential information that the assistant should always have access to, regardless of the user’s input.
+• Persistent knowledge: Essential information that the assistant should always have access to, regardless of the user’s input.

-Source relevance keywords: Affects the relevance of source content, personalized for each user.
+• Source relevance keywords: Affects the relevance of source content, personalized for each user.

-Static fallback message: A customizable message that will appear when an answer is not found.
+• Static fallback message: A customizable message that will appear when an answer is not found.

 AI engine